-were made by Mr. Rawlins of Utah and in opposition by Mr. Gear of Iowa over the remains of Miss Francis E. Willard, president of the World's Wemait's Christian Temperance union, will be held here Sunday, The Wema: 's body will then be sent to Chicago, Miss Katherine L. Stevenson, corresponding secretary of the Women's Christian Temperance union, said today it was the present intention to have a committee of Miss Willard's friends and co-workers in Chicago meet the body between here and New York City and act as an escort during the journey west.
+Mice Withord's Bemains.
+CHICAGO, Fab.
+19 .- Formal services over the remains of Miss Francis E. Willard, president of the World's Woman's Christian Temperance union will be hold here Sunday The ndy will then he sent to Chipage, Miles Katherine L. Stevenson, corresecretary of the Women's Chebbles Tumperance union, said today it was the present intention to have a committee of Migs Willard's friends and co-workers in Chicago meet the body between here and New York Oliv and act as an escore during the loveney west.
 The body will then be taken to Miss Willard's home in Evanston.